 Quora is the web’s most well-known question and answer site, but it can also come in useful when it comes to marketing your contracting business.
 That’s because you can start to search out landscaping or contracting questions that are being asked by people in the area and then provide them with answers, mentioning along the way that your company will be happy to help them.

 This approach doesn’t work for everyone, but when it does work, it really, really works.
 On top of that, it’s unlikely that many of your competitors have actually thought to use Quora, which often means that you’re the only person providing people with answers.
 Plus the questions that people are asking can act as a signal of their intent.
 If they’re asking for recommendations, you can bet that they’re almost ready to buy.

 Local directories and local social networking sites are great for contracting businesses because it helps them to double down on the local area without having to fight for local SEO rankings on search engines.
 Many of these sites even include the ability to run advertisements, which can be combined with suggestions #2 and #3 on this list and which often work out cheaper than advertising on Google and Facebook.

 In fact, local directories can work well for national and international contractors, as well as for smaller independents.
 All you need to do is make sure that you create a local presence for every physical location that your contracting business is able to service so that when people look for you, they can find you.

-Now that you know a few of our secrets, it’s time for you to take over.
+Now that you know a few of our secret lead generation strategies, it’s time for you to take over.
 Spend a little time figuring out which lead generation strategies you’re going to use for your contracting business and then make sure that you have the infrastructure in place so you can carry it out.

 And of course, if you’re struggling to implement these strategies yourself or if you’d like someone to lend a helping hand, be sure to get in touch.
 We specialize in carrying out lead generation campaigns for contracting businesses and we also have a unique model in which you only pay us when one of our leads becomes a paying customer.